mazwat/mazwat.github.io/final-submission-preparation.md

 |Creative Response to Brief| 10% |
 |Use of Version Control| 10% |

 Ensure that you have given each criteria your consideration when designing your project.
+This assignment constitutes **70%** of your grade.

 ## Contracts